 Language Arts studies involves training students in oral language, reading, spelling, and composition.
 These areas of communication are foundational for all other areas of learning.

 In teaching reading, the phonics based approach will be used to provide students an orderly and logical way of learning to read, along with the teaching of comprehension skills.
 As students progress in reading ability, they will learn to engage texts of increasing complexity.

 Grammar studies will aid students in critical reading and in expressing themselves clearly and creatively as they communicate God's Truth with others.

-The study of spelling and composition will enable students to communicate clearly through various forms of written expression.
+The study of composition will enable students to communicate clearly through various forms of written expression.